Small Space Interior Design

 SPACE SAVVY PROPORTION & SCALE

-Like elements of design are the building blocks when assessing an area/space.
-Principles are the available tools for an interior designer to apply to a living space as ideas advance.
+Elements of design are the building blocks when assessing an area/space.
+Likewise, principles are the available tools for an interior designer to apply to a living space as ideas advance.
 The design principles are rhythm & repetition, balance, emphasis, proportion & scale and harmony.
 Firstly, let’s get acquainted with one of our principles of design, Ms Proportion and Scale.
 (We’ll chat about her sisters another time, although, they are basically inseparable).

-Proportion and scale are reliant on the scope and the associations between matters.
+Proportion and scale are reliant on the scope, size and associations between matters.
 To clarify, it is the connection of one part of an object to its other parts or to the entirety.
 Proportion does not rest on a recognized size but is the relationship of one item to another.
-Scale is mainly based on perception and associates an item or space with something of a known size whereof human scale is the most logical reference.
+The scale is mainly based on perception and associates an item or space with something of a known size whereof human scale is the most logical reference.

 Sometimes it isn’t the proportion of one item, but rather how all items relate to one another in the entire scene.
 As a result, it makes things appear composed and exciting.
 It is vital to comprehend the practice of different proportions.
 This helps with observing and making decisions on how to apply changeable proportions fitting an interior style and circumstances.